Tempers fray, prices rise as Egypt cuts fuel subsidies

 "I was wrong when I voted for Sisi.
 We are the poor of this country and the decision makers are putting a sword's blade to our throats," said Salame.

-Sisi, the former army chief who deposed Mohamed Mursi of the Muslim Brotherhood last year, has been signaling the need for austerity.
-A fifth of the state budget goes on subsidizing fuel.
+Sisi, the former army chief who deposed Mohamed Mursi of the Muslim Brotherhood last year, has been signalling the need for austerity.
+A fifth of the state budget goes on subsidising fuel.

 Prime Minister Ibrahim Mehleb sought to justify the cuts in a televised news conference on Saturday, saying they were needed to fix the economy.
 Some of the money saved would be spent improving education and health services, he said.

-"How can I achieve social justice while I am subsidizing the rich at the expense of the poor?," he said, echoing a view that the wealthier Egyptians benefit most from state-subsidized fuel.
+"How can I achieve social justice while I am subsidising the rich at the expense of the poor?," he said, echoing a view that the wealthier Egyptians benefit most from state-subsidised fuel.

 He envisions cuts slicing 50 billion pounds from government spending in the coming 12 months.